 The goal of activity 2 is to document how variation in landscape features drives the movement of microplastics into food webs using aquatic snails as a model system.
-Fifteen snails per pond will be collected from the same forty ponds as activity 1 (n = 600).
+Ten snails per pond will be collected from the same forty ponds as activity 1 (n = 400).
 Using previously established methods, snail bodies will be analyzed for accumulated plastics and contaminants of concern.
 To quantify plastic load, snails will be digested in a strong acid, which dissolves organic material but leaves plastic remaining for identification and quantification using FTIR imaging.
-By comparing rinsed and unrinsed snails, we will be able to estimate both adhered plastic (i.e., that which clings to the sticky mucus on the outside of the snail) as well as ingested plastic.
-Both are important avenues for plastic uptake into local food webs.
+Microplastics retrieved from snail bodies will be characterized by size, type, shape and color to determine if they match those found in water and/or sediments of the ponds they were collected from.
+To quantify other contaminants of concern, snail bodies will be homogenized and dried before preparing them for mass spectrometry.